-The Company has made substantial modifications and improvements to the physical plant, and treatment and process equipment in recent years at its treatment facilities.
+In recent years the Company has made substantial modifications and improvements to the physical plant, and treatment and process equipment at its treatment facilities.
 These modifications are consistent with the Company's strategy to upgrade the quality and efficiency of treatment services, to expand the range of services provided, and to ensure regulatory compliance and operating efficiencies at these facilities.
-Major features of this program are the addition of new treatment systems, such as the CES in Baltimore, expansion of analytical testing laboratories, drum storage and processing facilities, and equipment rearrangement and replacement to improve operating efficiency.
-Further, the Company believes that it can, with minor modifications at its plants, make changes such that the existing plants would be able to process significantly increased volumes of hazardous wastes and that no new facilities will be required.
+Major features of this program are the addition of new treatment systems, expansion of analytical testing laboratories, drum storage and processing facilities, and equipment rearrangement and replacement to improve operating efficiency.
+Further, the Company believes that it can, with minor modifications at its plants, make changes such that the existing plants under certain circumstances would be able to process significantly increased volumes of hazardous wastes.

-Chicago, IL.
+CHICAGO, IL.
 The Chicago, Illinois facility is located on the south side of Chicago, on Lake Calumet.
 It provides treatment of nonhazardous and hazardous industrial wastewaters, hazardous waste fuels blending, drummed waste processing and consolidation, and transfer and repackaging of laboratory chemicals into lab pack containers.
-In November 1993, the Illinois EPA issued a Part B license for a ten-year term, which significantly expanded the waste handling and storage capacity of the facility.
+In November 1993, the Illinois EPA issued a Part B license for a ten-year term.

 In November, 1995, the Company acquired assets from Chemical Waste Management, Inc. ("ChemWaste") on an adjoining leased site, together with the existing improvements, in exchange for sharing the costs of dismantling an existing hazardous waste incinerator and cleaning up the adjoining site.
 The existing improvements on the ChemWaste site, and other improvements completed from 1995 through 1997 by the Company, have expanded the waste storage and handling capabilities at the Chicago plant.
-The beyond those contemplated by the sharing arrangement during this time period would be borne by ChemWaste.
-The Company believes that it can appropriately capitalize the expenditures in excess of amounts accrued that are required to clean up the property.
-In addition, the Company entered into a five year disposal services agreement with ChemWaste in connection with the acquisition of the assets on the adjacent site.
-Pursuant to the terms of the disposal services agreement, the Company has agreed to use best efforts to deliver waste materials to ChemWaste facilities for disposal subject to certain customer preferences, scheduling and other considerations.
+Waste materials are shipped via rail and truck to Chicago.
+The waste materials are either treated or processed, or are accumulated for bulk shipment to disposal facilities.